 Figure 8: Picture centered on a slide

-Tip: If you have several pictures which you want to align to the center of the slide -- and also retain their spacing -- then first group them.
-Then select the group and then follow the same procedure explained in the Align Pictures to the Center of the Slide section.
+If you have several pictures which you want to align to the center of the slide, and also retain their spacing, then first group them.
+Next, select the group and then follow the same procedure explained in the Align Pictures to the Center of the Slide section.
 Note that grouping of pictures makes them one slide object rather than multiple slide objects.
-To learn more, explore our Group, Ungroup, and Regroup Shapes tutorial -- the linked tutorial uses shapes as examples for grouping, but the same techniques work for all slide objects including pictures.
+To learn more, explore our Group, Ungroup, and Regroup Shapes tutorial.
+Do note that the linked tutorial uses shapes as examples for grouping, but the same techniques work for all slide objects including pictures.

 Figure 9: Distribute options within the Align drop-down gallery

-- Distribute Vertically: This option is used on the pictures that are placed vertically -- above and below each other.
+This option is used on the pictures that are placed vertically, above and below each other.
 This option distributes the selected pictures equally on a vertical plane so that the space between all of them is equal.

 To explore more about how the Distribute options work, refer to our Distribute Shapes tutorial.
 This tutorial explains how to align shapes, but the same techniques work with other slide objects including pictures.

 Pictures - Position and Order: Align and Distribute Pictures (Glossary Page)